25 + Brunch & Breakfasts In Mexico City By A Local Foodie

 Cafe de Tacuba

 Easily one of the most famous places to eat breakfast in Centro CDMX is Cafe de Tacuba, an institution open since 1912.
-Don’t get me wrong, the food is tasty but it’s the atmosphere that draws people to this century-old restaurant where the staff are dressed in old-school uniforms and the interior is a sight to behold.
+The food is tasty but it’s the atmosphere that draws people to this century-old restaurant where the staff are dressed in old-school uniforms and the interior is a sight to behold.

 Stained glass and beautiful murals make this one of the best places to visit in Centro.
 Inside this ex-convent on the oldest street in the city, you can step back in time and try recipes that haven’t changed for decades.
 Past guests include Diego Riveria and ex-presidents!